KVargheseAlfred/exp5.github.io/README.md

 # exp5.github.io
-using javascript to find body mass index
+Using javascript to find body mass index